ajdavidl/Linguae/linguae/LLM/Readme.md

-linguae.llmChat : Create a chat with the large language model. linguae.llmDefinitions : Print the definition of the word according the language model in the language asked. linguae.llmStory : Print a short story written by the language model about the specified topic and in the language asked.
+linguae.llmChat : Create a chat with the large language model. linguae.llmDefinitions : Print the definition of the word according the language model in the language asked. linguae.llmStory : Print a short story written by the language model about the specified topic and in the language asked. linguae.llmTeacher : Create a chat with the large language model playing a role like a language teacher.
 ```

 - loadLLM: